SANTIAGO Oct 11 A Chilean appeals court has

 a water management system is complete.

-The local Antofagasta Court of Appeals will study the
+The local Antofagasta Court of Appeals would look at the new

-The latest action against the $8.5 billion project,
+The latest action against the roughly $8.5 billion project,

 originally forecast to produce 800,000 to 850,000 ounces of gold

-a year, came just weeks after the Supreme Court rejected a move
+per year, comes just weeks after the Supreme Court rejected a

 A group of indigenous Chileans had asked the top court to